protono/hello-algo/algos.md

 - Solving the greedy problem is mainly divided into three steps: problem analysis, greedy strategy determination, and correctness proof.
 Among them, the determination of the greedy strategy is the core step, and the correctness proof is often difficult.
 - The Fractional Bag Problem is based on the 0-1 bag, allowing the selection of a part of an item, so it can be solved using a greedy algorithm.
 The correctness of the greedy strategy can be proved by contradiction.
 - The maximum capacity problem can be solved using an exhaustive method with a time complexity of $O(n^2)$.
 By designing a greedy strategy and moving the short board inward each round, the time complexity can be optimized to $O(n)$.
 - In the maximum segmentation product problem, we deduced two greedy strategies successively: integers $\ge 4$ should continue to be divided, and the optimal division factor is $3$.
-The code contains exponentiation, and the time complexity depends on how the exponentiation is implemented, usually $O(1)$ or $O(log\,n)$.
+The code contains exponentiation, and the time complexity depends on how the exponentiation is implemented, usually $O(1)$ or $O(log\ n)$.

 ## Chapter 16: appendix